k-irishina/weather-assistant/README.md

 * More accurate sun predictions
 * Automatic short forecast sent at user-defined time
 * A more detailed forecast upon user request
+* Recommendations based on past weather and the forecast
 * Better-looking output
 * Standalone app for UI and notifications